MartinPetkov/GCTF2021BeginnersQuestWriteups/16-misc-hash-meee/README.md

 Or is it?

 "Hashing" on its own is abstract and must be implemented as a real algorithm in order to be useful.
 There appear to be [many cryptographic hash algorithms](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Cryptographic_hash_algorithms) out there, but why is that?
-Well, looking at the [comparison](https://en.wikipedia.org/wiki/Comparison_of_cryptographic_hash_functions) and the [security summary](https://en.wikipedia.org/wiki/Hash_function_security_summary) (all linked directly from the earlier wikipedia page), we can clearly see that some are more "secure" than others.
+Well, looking at the [comparison](https://en.wikipedia.org/wiki/Comparison_of_cryptographic_hash_functions) and the [security summary](https://en.wikipedia.org/wiki/Hash_function_security_summary) (all linked directly from the earlier Wikipedia page), we can clearly see that some are more "secure" than others.
 Some algorithms implement the required properties really well, and others do so poorly (by today's standards; hash functions historically been considered safe but then been "broken" after enough time and research focus; it's reasonable to assume all of today's "secure" hash algorithms may eventually be broken).

 A common pattern in each of these pages is that MD5 is a at the bottom of the list and considered hopelessly insecure.
 Some choice quotes: